RHMTT/autohub-exercises/2-collections-upload-to-Automation-Hub/README.md

 We want to go ahead and create a group

-Expand Collections and select Namespaces
+Expand User Access and select Groups.
    ![Load token|845x550,20%](screenshots/create_group1.png)

 Select Create Group